mackoj/CompileTimeFunctionDecorator/0000-compile-time-function-decorator.md

 ### Adding an @notdecorable

-This keyword can be used like @objc but this keyword prevent other to decorate your code.
+This keyword can be used like @objc, but this keyword prevents other to decorate your code.

-If someone try to decorate `importantWork()` he will receive a compiler error.
+If someone tries to decorate `importantWork()` he will receive a compiler error.

 Bar.swift